opendatamesh-initiative/odm-specification-dpdescriptor/docs/site/specifications/sas/quickstart.md

 ## What is SAS?

-SAS (Standard Annotation Schema) defines a framework for annotating schemas using a shared set of keywords.
+Standard Annotation Schema (SAS) defines a framework for annotating schemas using a shared set of keywords.
 These annotations enrich schema definitions, enabling enhanced interoperability, validation, and clarity for datasets described in different Schema Definition Languages (SDLs).

 ---